-One of the less often asked questions when it comes to car audio systems is what size of fuse should i use for my amp?
-Since the size of fuse in the amp does not directly impact sound quality, there can be a tendency to overlook its significance.
+One of the less often asked questions when it comes to car audio systems is what size of fuse should I use for my amp?
+Since the size of the fuse in the amp does not directly impact sound quality, there can be a tendency to overlook its significance.

 But to overlook the importance of fuse size in car amps can prove to be really dangerous as you’ll see below.
 Here you will learn about the importance of fuses and their different sizes and types.

 What is a fuse used for?

 A fuse is generally inserted into an electrical circuit to protect the electrical device (amplifier) from the power source.

 The amp manufacturer specifies a fuse that is rated to break the electrical circuit before damage is inflicted on the device.
 This will break the circuit if the electronic device fails in some way (since such devices may pull excessive current when they fail).

 In this article, we will focus on the fuse used in car amps and discuss why they are so important for the car and amplifiers safety and performance.

 As most cars come from the factory without an external amplifier fitted, then you need to wire it into power separately.
 This means you will need some type of fuse to protect your amp.

 Why should I put a fuse before my amp?

 When running a power wire for your new amp, you should always wire in an inline fuse before the amplifier.
 If you run this wire without a fuse and your amp has an electrical fault it can cause the power wire to earth against the car body.